"How to answer walk me through your resume?" is one of the most common but also hard questions in an interview.

 “Throughout my career, I’ve developed a passion for both team leadership and strategic planning, and I’m excited about this role because it will allow me to combine those skills in a more senior capacity.
 I’m eager to contribute to your company’s growth while continuing to develop my leadership style.”

-This section helps the HR understand why you’re applying for this specific role and what you hope to achieve moving forward.
+This section of resume helps the HR understand why you’re applying for this specific role and what you hope to achieve moving forward.
 It also gives insight into your ambitions and how they align with the company’s mission.

 5. Keep it focused